datanav/docs/technical/hubspot-zendesk.rst

 HubSpot Contact to Zendesk Users
 --------------------------------
-Every HubSpot Contact will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the HubSpot Contact will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a HubSpot Contact and a Zendesk Users must be established.

 A HubSpot Contact will merge with a Zendesk Users if one of the following property combinations match: